 Strictly speaking, appropriateness of antibiotic use is a different issue from antibiotic consumption although they are closely linked.
 Many tools are similar, but measuring appropriateness requires additional data to be collected, such as indication.

 The World Health Organisation (WHO) estimates that 50% of medicines used in human medicine are prescribed, dispensed or sold inappropriately.
 In addition, the United States Center for Disease Control and Prevention estimates that 20-50% of antibiotics prescribed in acute care hospitals in the United States are either inappropriate or not necessary.
 The situation may be even worse in low-and middle-income countries where resources for diagnosis and surveillance are limited.

 In many parts of the world, antibiotics are given routinely to livestock in order to promote growth or to prevent bacterial diseases.
-According to WHO, more antibiotics are given to healthy animals than to unhealthy people.
-It is also common that antibiotics are available without a veterinary ordination.
+It is also common that antibiotics are available without a prescription.

 What is considered appropriate may vary from different geographical locations and different prescribing and clinical guidelines.

 Benchmarking, including setting targets, is often used to compare consumption between regions, farms or hospitals.
 It can also be used as one tool to work towards increased appropriateness of antibiotic use.
 Two populations (communities or farms) that should be comparable with regard to prevalence of infections and patient demographics, should have similar levels of antibiotic consumption.
 Targets to be reached or limits of use should be evidence based.